OualidZM/ChatAppProject/README.md

 ### CE C
 ---
-When clicking `CE` it will delete the last word in a sentence, however when clicking `C`, it will delete all the message from the textarea
+When clicking `CE` it will delete the last word in a sentence, however when clicking `C`, it will delete all the message that textarea has

-First we need to check if the button is equal to `C`
+First, we need to check if the button is equal to `C`

     else if (element.innerHTML === 'C') {